-If you want to use wood preservative, do so before assembly.
-If you don’t want to treat the wood, you can use redwood, ceddar, white oak, or locust, all woods that’ll take the elements for some time.
+3. If you want to use wood preservative, do so before assembly.
+If you don’t want to treat the wood, you can use redwood, cedar, white oak, or locust, all woods that will hold up under the elements.

 5. It’s easiest to assemble the A-frames on a flat surface.
-Then, when you’re ready to put the whole trellis together, have someone hold up the A-frames while you line up the holse in the ends of the trellis bars with the pins.
+Then when you’re ready to put the whole trellis together, have someone hold up the A-frames while you line up the holes in the ends of the trellis bars with the pins.

 • 1 8-ft.
 2×4